CycleHackTC/cyclehacktc.github.io/README.md

 1. Get the code: `git clone https://github.com/CycleHackTC/cyclehacktc.github.io.git && cd cyclehacktc.github.io`
 1. Install Ruby dependencies: `bundle install`

 Run locally with Jekyll.
-This will run a local web server at `http://localhost:4000` and should watch for any changes you make to the site and reload Jekyll each time.
+This will run a local web server at `http://localhost:4000` and watches for changes in the site and updates the site accordingly, though, unfortunately this does not include the main config file or SASS files.

-    jekyll serve --baseurl ''
+    bundle exec jekyll serve --baseurl ''